Dog Guide Users of New Hampshire

 As a result, both The Seeing Eye and Guide Dog Foundation have pushed back, stating the 48 hour check-in requirement is discriminatory, not allowing service dog users to check in with their families or friends.
 If you wish to comment on these changes, please call Delta at 404-209-3434 or United at 1-800-228-2744.

 Mark your calendars now for our upcoming annual meeting.
-In addition to voting for president, vice-president, secretary and treasurer, we will explore (to be filled in when speaker determined).
+We will be voting for president, vice-president, secretary and treasurer.
 You must have attended at least two meetings last year to vote in this election.
-(Info on speaker.)
+Speaker announcement pending.

 Hi!
 My name is Mollie and I am a Seeing Eye® dog.